Vinfall/UserScripts/README.md

 Scripts in [tmpl](tmpl) are templates which may not work out of box.
 Customize them to fit your need before use.

+Subscribe to [tags feed][tags] to get notified of new scripts/significant updates.

 Unlisted scripts have no intro and serve for myself only.

 ## List